Some Questions & Answers

 How do I find a safe acupuncturist who is right for me?

 Acupuncture is not regulated in this country.
 Unfortunately this means anyone can buy a box of needles and call themselves an acupuncturist.
-Acupuncture training varies from as little as two days to a three year full time degree.
+Acupuncture training varies from as little as two days to a three year full time degree, there are three types you are likely to come across if you are looking:

 - Traditional acupuncture

-Traditional acupuncturists are members of the British Acupuncture Council (BAcC) and have done over 3,600 hours of study including Western and Chinese medical theory.
+Traditional acupuncturists have done over 3,600 hours of study including Western and Chinese medical theory.
 This is usually in the form of a three years full time degree.
 Training meets World Health Organisation (WHO) standards.
 Traditional acupuncturists are qualified to use acupuncture to treat the widest range of conditions and each treatment is personalised to the individual health needs of the patient.
+Their professional body is the British Acupuncture Council (BAcC).

 - Medical acupuncture

-Medical acupuncture is practised by GP's and midwives and other medically trained people.
+Training varies from 2 days to 6 months and is practised by GP's and midwives and other medically trained people.
 It is used for fewer conditions than traditional acupuncture.
-Training varies from 2 days to 6 months.
 Practitioners may be members of the British Medical Acupuncture Society (BMAS) or the British Acupuncture Society (BAS).

 - Dry needling

-Practised by physiotherapists, osteopaths, chiropractors and other manual therapists.
+Training varies from 2 days to 6 months and is practised by physiotherapists, osteopaths, chiropractors and other manual therapists.
 It uses set treatment protocols for musculoskeletal problems.
-Training varies from 2 days to 6 months.
 Practitioners may be members of the British Medical Acupuncture Society (BMAS) or the British Acupuncture Society (BAS).

 Sally Lancaster is a traditional acupuncturist read more>